George Witton: Early life and involvement in the Boer War

 Witton was born into a farming family near Warrnambool, Victoria, Australia, with at least one brother.
 He served as a gunner in the Victorian Artillery Corps, then enlisted in the Victorian Imperial Bushmen for the Boer War and was promoted from Corporal to Squadron Quartermaster-Sergeant.
 Major Robert Lenehan then enlisted him into the Bushveldt Carbineers with a commission as Lieutenant.

 After the killing of a number of Boer prisoners, Witton was one of four officers charged by the British Army with murder, and was convicted.(Witton wrote that he had fired at an escaping Boer to keep him away, although later in "Scapegoats of the Empire," he admitted that he had shot an escaping Boer prisoner who had tried to seize Witton's carbine).
-However, he strongly protested and secured a legal opinion from Isaac Isaacs KC, an Australian member of parliament, who recommended that he petition HM the King for a pardon.
+However, he strongly protested and secured a legal opinion from Isaac Isaacs KC, an Australian member of parliament, who recommended that he petition the King for a pardon.

 Kitchener indeed commuted Witton's sentence to life imprisonment.
 After further protests from numerous British and Australian politicians, including the rising Winston Churchill, Witton was released from prison on 11 August 1904.
 However, he was not pardoned.
 He had been ill twice in prison in England, once from arsenic fumes in a metal shop and once from typhoid fever.
 He returned to Australia on 12 November 1904, embittered after serving nearly three years at HMP Lewes, and wrote a book giving his version of the events involving Morant, Handcock and the BVC.